jasperkatzban/portfolio-site/content/blog-posts/hopper.md

 +++
 date = 2019-11-01T00:00:00Z
+draft = true
 hero = "/images/hopper/hopper-6.jpg"
 project_tags = ["Mechanical Design", "3D & CAD"]
 title = "Frog Hopper"

 +++
+Designed a frog hopper from recycled materials

 Design Nature is a course at Olin which integrates principles in bio-inspired design with sustainable prototyping.
 Students get a hands-on introduction to mechanical design and rapid prototyping, looking to the results of millions of years of evolution for design cues.

 For our first project, we used recycled materials to design a 'hopper' contraption inspired by organisms in nature that jump — frogs, kangaroos, and insects like the click beetle.